-The Bonds are general obligations of the District payable solely from ad valorem taxes which may be levied without limitation as to rate or amount (except with respect to certain personal property which is taxable at limited rates) on all taxable property in the boundaries of the former Elementary School District.
+The Bonds are general obligations of the District payable solely from ad valorem taxes which may be levied without limitation as to rate or amount (except with respect to certain personal property which is taxable at limited rates) on all taxable property in the District.
 For more complete information regarding the District's financial condition and taxation of property within the District, see "TAX BASE FOR REPAYMENT OF BONDS" and "SANTA BARBARA UNIFIED SCHOOL DISTRICT" herein.